kali-linex/linex/Documentation/devicetree/bindings/submitting-patches.rst

      string that is matched by the driver (as in the "nvidia,tegra20-pcie" example above).

-  9) Bindings are actively used by multiple projects other than the Linux Kernel, extra care and consideration may need to be taken when making changes to existing bindings.
+  9) Bindings are actively used by multiple projects other than the Linex Kernel, extra care and consideration may need to be taken when making changes to existing bindings.